nb-programmer/basic-io/README.md

 # Cloud BASIC interpreter

-BASIC language interpreter as PaaS!
+BASIC language interpreter for the cloud!

 Run BASIC programs in your Web Browser by compiling it on the cloud, and sending the output back.

-Note: This branch is a snapshot of the original submission I made for my University project.

 ## What is this?

-A BASIC interpreter with a few commands.
-But it can be used through a web browser.
+A BASIC interpreter with a few commands, but it can be used through a web browser.

 The BASIC code typed by the user is sent as a POST request to the BASIC server.
 Over there, the body is separated, and sent to various stages in the parser chain.

+This project was inspried by a video by [Seth Bling](https://www.youtube.com/watch?v=t4e7PjRygt0) who made a whole BASIC interpreter in Minecraft.
+Wow.

+It was made as a University project on using Linux system calls to access various resources (such as sockets).
+I added the application of interpreting BASIC code :)

 ## How it works?